Note: We've updated this article in April 2023!

 Pros of listing fees:

-- the way to go if you don't process transactions and can't collect selling fees
+- A viable option for platforms that don't process transactions and can't collect selling fees.

 Cons of listing fees:

 - Less effective in the early stages while the platform is gaining traction.

 - Not suitable for all industries, e.g. less applicable to large online malls.